-Traveling is expensive enough without the added cost of possible luggage fees, knowing how to pack a carry-on can be the difference maker that some need when pricing flights and airlines.
+Traveling is expensive enough without the added cost of possible luggage fees.
+Knowing how to pack your carry-on can be the difference maker that some need when pricing flights and airlines.

-Keeping the weight down on your initial bag should be an obvious thing as it will allow you to add more items without going over the airline’s guidelines.
-Try to mange by finding a bag that has lots of open space and size but light and durable.
+Keeping the weight down on your initial bag should be an obvious thing.
+It will allow you to add more items without going over the airline’s guidelines.
+Try to manage by finding a bag that has lots of open space and size but is light and durable.